Blog icon Blog / Guides /

 The AI Assistant in FirstBit ERP builds on this data foundation.
 It helps teams access ERP information faster and use existing project, cost, procurement, finance, and operations data without manually reviewing separate reports.

-The main idea is simple: construction companies should organize their data first, then move to AI forecasting.
+The main idea is simple: construction companies should organize their data first, then move to predictive forecasting.
 FirstBit ERP helps create that order and makes AI adoption more practical for daily project management.

 Conclusion